braidn/Knowledge-Repo/RailsBestPractices.md

 	`accepts_nested_attributes_for :modelName`
 	* as an added bonus validation (if any) will occur on both models
 	* in the controller: `@item1 = Item1.new(:item2 => Item2.new)`
+* ownership actions (`current_user_id`) should be assigned in the controller
+	* instead of being fired in a hidden field in a form
+	* this is for security reasons: users can't assign forms to other users

 ###Presenters